James E. Blake Co.

 New York, NY 1874-Present

-Formerly Ball, Black, Co.
-Makers and retailers of
+Successors to Ball, Black, Co.
+Makers and

-flatware.
+line of sterling flatware.
 The present company no longer manufactures.

 Birks / Henry Birks & Sons